 Troedyraur is a parish four miles north-north-east of Newcastle Emlyn, which contains the village of Rhydlewis.
 The Parish Church, which is dedicated to St. Michael, contains a framed parchment scroll, which commemorates the men of the parish who fell during both World Wars.
 The list of the names has been kindly supplied by Sue Wright.
+I have taken the opportunity to add a couple of men to the list who appear to have been forgotten locally.

 The Great War, 1914-1918